 What can we learn from clinical data?

-The research used anonymised electronic patient data from Chelsea and Westminster Hospital NHS Foundation Trust, totalling 1235 records of confirmed COVID-19 positive patients aged between 18 and 100 years.
+The research used de-identified and anonymised electronic patient data from Chelsea and Westminster Hospital NHS Foundation Trust, totalling 1235 records of confirmed COVID-19 positive patients aged between 18 and 100 years.
 The data set and that number continues to increase as the data is updated regularly.
 These updates allow for continuous improvements to the model as the COVID-19 situation in the UK evolves.
-While patient records are carefully anonymised and do not contain any personal details, they comprise basic demographic information, vital signs, laboratory tests and clinical observations.
+While patient records are carefully de-identified and anonymised and do not contain any personal details, they comprise basic demographic information, vital signs, laboratory tests and clinical observations.

 The data was fed into Sensyne Health’s SENSE™ clinical AI platform, asking the algorithm to predict a patient’s need for critical care and mechanical ventilation and their risk of mortality from the clinical variables it thought were most useful.
 For each prediction task, a variety of models were trained, including standard methods like logistic regression and random forest classifiers, as well as artificial neural networks.